-A career change for teachers – what could you do?
+Jobs for ex teachers – what could you do?

-Many of our teachers are considering a career change.
+Many of our teachers are considering a career change and looking for jobs for ex teachers.
 Large numbers are stressed and disillusioned with the world of education, with 40% of teachers in Scotland considering leaving the profession in the next 18 months.
-We need good, motivated teachers, but unless there are some serious changes, there will be more searching for a career change for teachers.
+We need good, motivated teachers, but unless there are some serious changes, there will be more and more people searching for jobs for ex teachers.

-The question on many of their lips though, is what can I do instead of teaching?
-Some teachers feel “stuck” in teaching, because their other options are limited.
+The question on many of their lips though, is what to do after teaching?
+Some teachers feel “stuck” in teaching, and think that other options are limited for life after teaching.
 However, teachers have a huge repertoire of skills and have a lot to offer in all sorts of areas.
-For me some of the top career changes for teachers are:
+For me some of the top careers for ex teachers and jobs for teachers leaving teaching are:

-Firstly, the obvious career change for teachers – an alternative teaching career!
+Firstly, the obvious jobs for ex teachers – an alternative teaching career!

 A change is as good as a rest, and many teachers actually still love teaching.
 In many cases, it’s the workload and bureaucracy causing stress, rather than teaching!
 Perhaps experiencing teaching in a different country would allow you to explore the world.
 You could see a different side of teaching, and perhaps even get your enthusiasm for the profession back again.
 How about a teacher exchange programme or simply giving up your post and heading abroad to teach?
 Read how Sorcha, Empowering Ex Pat Teachers, has created a better lifestyle for herself, through working abroad.

 Lucy Alexandra of Education Boutique realised that teaching in a school was not for her, so set up her own private tutoring business.
 Lucy now travels the world, providing one-to-one tutoring for children and families, and absolutely loves this role.
 She is always looking for people to join her team of professionals.
-If you are looking for an alternative to teaching in a school, this might be an option for you.
+If you are looking for careers after teaching, this might be an option for you.